gcomte/dingir-exchange-docs/README.md

 From the project root, run:
 `make cleardb`

-If this doesn't work and you want to start with a clean slate, consider shutting everything down (`make stopall`, stop the docker containers) and remove the data directory:
+If this doesn't work and you want to start with a clean slate, consider shutting everything down (`make stopall` & `cd docker ; docker-compose down`) and remove the data directory:
 `rm -rf docker/data`
 Then start everything again (`cd docker ; docker-compose up` and `make startall`)